JiFish/babel/README.md

 ![Demo](readme_images/babel.gif)

-# Babel Book Loot v1.2
+# Babel Book Loot v1.2.1
 ## A customizable pre-written book loot data pack for Minecraft

 Babel Book Loot adds over 100 pre-written books to various loot tables in Minecraft.
 The default library of books is a collection of public domain fairy tales.
 You can customize the library by adding your own books.

-It was last updated for Minecraft 1.21.
+It was last updated for Minecraft 1.21.4.
+(But should work in a wide range of previous versions.)

 ## Quick-start

-Download [babel_v1.1.zip](https://github.com/JiFish/babel/releases/download/v1.1/babel_v1.1.zip) and place it in your Minecraft world's `datapacks` directory.
+Download [babel_v1.2.1.zip](https://github.com/JiFish/babel/releases/download/v1.1/babel_v1.2.1.zip) and place it in your Minecraft world's `datapacks` directory.

 ## How the data pack works in-game